lapisdecor/DCProject/README.md

 **How to run the script**
 To run the script you should:
-1) use a git account, fork the repository and fetch all the files to a directory inside your R working directory
+1) use a git account, fork the repository and clone the files to a directory inside your R working directory
 2) run RStudio
 3) open the run_analysis.R file, select its contents and press Run
 4) issue the run_analysis() command